itmm/md-patcher/README.md

 ## General Structure

-I use an easy structure for `md-patcher`: I reads Markdown files and combines the included code fragments to whole source code files.
+I use an easy structure for `md-patcher`: I read Markdown files and combines the included code fragments to whole source code files.
 Then I write the resulting files out.
 I use normal inline code fragments to specify the file names of the generated files: each inline code fragment that contains at least